How to pick the best anomaly detector?: Introduction

 In this paper we introduce ARGOS (Above Random Gain Of SIC), a new {\it fully data-driven} metric for selecting the best anomaly detector.
 The key ingredient (besides the anomaly detector) that is required to calculate ARGOS is what we refer to as a background template (BT), which is a sample of events following the distribution of SM background in the signal region (SR).
 Then ARGOS is defined to be:

 where $\epsilon_{\text{SR/BT}}$ is the efficiency to select SR/BT events for a given anomaly threshold.
+By definition, ARGOS is equivalent to the standard test statistic for an excess in a cut-and-count experiment with $N_{\text{SR}}$ signal region events, where the observed number of events $\epsilon_{\text{SR}} N_{\text{SR}}$ after the anomaly cut is compared to the expected event number $\epsilon_{\text{BT}} N_{\text{SR}}$ for the null hypothesis.
+This test statistic has also been used for specific anomaly detection methods~\cite{Das:2024eie,Grosso:2025kmt}.
+Here, however, we advocate ARGOS as a metric for optimizing anomaly detection performance.
 In contrast to SIC, which cannot be calculated for real (unlabeled) data, ARGOS is accessible for any anomaly detector if there is a corresponding background template in addition to the (unlabeled) data set.
 In Section~\ref{sec: optimization metrics}, we show that ARGOS has a sound theoretical foundation, being monotonic with the actual signal-to-background SIC for any unknown signal at a fixed background efficiency when the background template is perfect.
 More generally, ARGOS is proportional to SIC to a very good approximation in any meaningful setting.

 For concreteness, we demonstrate the utility of ARGOS within the context of weak supervision~\cite{Metodiev:2017vrx}, where a classifier is trained to distinguish two mixed-label data sets, for resonant anomaly detection.
 However, nothing in principle limits ARGOS to this context.
 Using the LHCO dataset~\cite{Kasieczka:2021xcg}, introduced in Section~\ref{sec:setup}, we demonstrate how ARGOS can consistently select the best hyperparameters, architecture (e.g.\ neural networks vs.\ different boosted decision trees) and model epoch in Section~\ref{sec:tests}.
 As an outlook, we also briefly discuss the potential for ARGOS to select the best features in a fully data-driven way before we conclude in Section~\ref{sec:Conclusion}.
 Technical aspects of our experiments are discussed in several Appendices.